ConfigLoader API

 Overview

-ConfigLoader is a utility class that provides waterfall configuration loading with support for:
+ConfigLoader is an extensible utility class that provides waterfall configuration loading with support for:

 • Environment variables (MSR_*)